derekcorreia/WildFyre2022/RULES.md

 Completing either of these objectives in a single ball will award 2x bonus, while completing both objectives in a single ball will award 5x bonus.

 Bonus is collected at the end of a ball provided a player hasn't tilted.
 Hitting the Collect Bonus eject at the top of the left loop will also collect bonus, inclusive of multipliers, at any point during the ball.

-## Top Ejects
-Completing each of the three top ejects will increase the value of the ejects from 3,000 points to 4,000 points for the remainder of the ball in play.

 ## Arrow Rollover
 The arrow rollover in the right loop will award 1,000 points and advance the arrow towards achieving double bonus.
 Once double bonus has been earned by advancing the arrow 3 times, the rollover is worth 5,000 points.